Shares in Danish cannabis oil firm StenoCare to debut on Friday

 Denmark is one of several European countries, including Germany, Britain, the Czech Republic and Italy, that have allowed prescriptions of medicinal cannabis oil.

-Denmark, which legalised the medicinal use of cannabis from Jan.
-1, is also one of the few European nations to legalise its local production as well.
+Denmark, which legalized the medicinal use of cannabis from Jan.
+1, is also one of the few European nations to legalize its local production as well.

-Recreational use of cannabis is still prohibited in the country, however, even though the capital’s district of Christiania is famous for its cannabis-selling booths, which are rarely targetted by the authorities.
+Recreational use of cannabis is still prohibited in the country, however, even though the capital’s district of Christiania is famous for its cannabis-selling booths, which are rarely targeted by the authorities.

 StenoCare IPO-STENO.TE currently imports cannabis from Canada’s CannTrust, with the first deliveries to Danish pharmacies and hospitals made last month.